How Much Does a Divorce Cost in Las Vegas?

 Bottom line: Full agreement before filing = lowest cost.
 Every disputed issue adds attorney time and cost.
 The fastest way to reduce total divorce cost is to resolve as many issues as possible before filing.

 Want a realistic cost estimate for your specific situation?
-Call (702) 979-1455 — we provide honest, case-specific guidance before you commit to anything.
+Speak with a Las Vegas divorce attorney at Gastelum Attorneys.
+Call (702) 979-1455 for honest, case-specific guidance.

 Clark County Court Filing Fees